goupaz/goupaz.com/blog/content/posts/post05/how_to_add_post.md

 ---
-title: "A step-by-step guide on how to create a post"
+title: "How to add post"
 date: 2021-02-10T20:00:00+02:00
 weight: 5
 authors: